-Creamy Potato Leek Soup Recipe (Vegan)
+The Best Creamy Vegan Potato Leek Soup Recipe

 - 3 large Leeks – the bulb portion only (white and light green part)